 Druidry’s reverence for Nature encourages us to love the land, the Earth, the stars and the wild.
 It also encourages a love of peace: Druids were traditionally peace-makers, and still are.
 Often Druid ceremonies begin with offering peace to each cardinal direction, there is a Druid’s Peace Prayer, and Druids plant Peace Groves.
 The Druid path also encourages the love of beauty because it cultivates the Bard, the Artist Within, and fosters creativity.

-I have always held a vision to create opportunities for each and every person to experience the benefits of creativity in ways that are meaningful, fulfilling, healing, positive and essential to a thriving community.
+I have always known it is essential for each and every person to experience the benefits of creativity in ways that are meaningful, fulfilling, healing, positive and essential to a thriving community.

 In the fall of 2012, I, along with a small group of like-minded creatives, recognized the need in our community for art, culture and heritage to be offered in an inclusive and wholistic way.
 I formed The Association of Artists for Creative Alliance as a not-for-profit society and have continued, as the Executive Director, focusing my energies and knowledge in promoting arts and culture through the organization.
 In July 2015, the ACA officially became Kelowna Arts Council.